 The NPMA recommends the following tips for safeguarding homes against pests that cause asthma and allergies:

 Turner Pest Control is a full-service pest prevention and control provider.
 If you suspect you have an infestation or if you want to prevent pests from becoming a risk for you and your family, contact Turner today.
-We offer free inspections, no long-term contracts and our services are backed by a money-back satisfaction guarantee.
+We offer free inspections, no long-term contracts and we’re committed to our customer’s satisfaction with our services.